Adriana Calcanhotto: Height of success (1998-2003)

+Adriana Partimpim and Book (2004-2010)

 After the release of that album, Adriana took on the persona of Adriana Partimpim, an alias the singer claims to have used as a child.
 Adriana Partimpim released her self-titled "debut" in 2004, an album of covers featuring essentially traditional children's songs, but which also included familiar pop songs made to resemble children's songs.
 Examples of such songs are the covers of Paula Toller's Oito Anos (a song Toller wrote for her own son, Gabriel) and Claudinho & Buchecha's Fico Assim Sem Você, which became a hit on adult radios.
 A live CD/DVD combo of the show was also released the following year.
+The album has Latin Grammy Award for Best Children's Album.

-Her most recent album, Maré, was released in early 2008 and features a guest appearance by the singer's personal friend, Marisa Monte as well as a cover of Marina Lima's song Três.
+Maré, was released in early 2008 and features a guest appearance by the singer's personal friend, Marisa Monte as well as a cover of Marina Lima's song Três.
 She toured Brazil to promote the record, as well as once again touring Europe, Japan and the United States.
 Adriana has chronicled her adventures on tour in the book Saga Lusa (Portuguese Saga), in which she shares her memoirs of the Portuguese leg of her most recent tour.
 The book was released on October 28 in Rio de Janeiro.

 On October 23, 2009, Adriana performed in front of an adoring crowd at the Canadian Museum of Civilization in Gatineau, Quebec, Canada in a free performance presented by the Embassy of Brazil.

+Successful Tours

 Since 2015, Calcanhotto had joined Universidade de Coimbra as a university ambassador, acting as visiting lecturer on song composition courses and as an artist-in-residence.

+Alone and Wandering

+Her album Errante was chosen by the Associação Paulista de Críticos de Arte as one of the 50 best Brazilian albums of 2023.

+Personal life

+From 2021 to 2022, she dated actress Maitê Proença.